 She broke their kiss to moan out her ecstasy.
 “Oh my, God, Eric!
 I’m so glad you’re so strong,” she gasped, even as their angle of love-making—definitely a first for her—enabled him to hit her g-spot perfectly.

-“Don’t forget my endurance, lover,” he grinned as he changed his angle slightly and trust up and down a few times—almost at vampire speed.
+“Don’t forget my endurance, lover,” he grinned as he changed his angle slightly and thrust up and down a few times—almost at vampire speed.
 “And all of the other fun things I can do because I am vampire,” he added with a grunt as her walls reacted to his ministrations by flexing around him.

 “How could I?” she gasped.